Sfoffo/Iris-detection-and-segmentation/README.md

-# Iris-detection-and-segmentation
+# Iris Detection and Segmentation
-This repository contains the Python code and LaTeX files about my Bachelor's degree thesis in Computer Science
+This repository contains the Python code and LaTeX files about my Bachelor's degree thesis in Computer Science(see [thesis pdf] (https://github.com/Sfoffo/Iris-detection-and-segmentation/blob/master/Thesis.pdf))

 # Description
 The project's aim is to use biometrics and machine learning to enable the processes of detection, segmentation, polarization and encoding through a low-quality device such as a webcam, and to show how powerful such techniques can be in the contest of computer vision.